 View auto triggered nodes

 In the list of auto triggered nodes, you can view the auto triggered nodes that are committed and deployed to the scheduling system in the production environment.
 You can check whether the code, scheduling parameter configurations, scheduling dependencies, and lineage of the auto triggered nodes meet your business requirements.
-You can view the details of an auto triggered node and perform the related operations on the node in the list of auto triggered nodes or in the DAG of the node.
-For more information, see View and manage auto triggered tasks.
+You can view the details of an auto triggered node and perform operations on the node in the auto triggered node list or in the directed acyclic graph (DAG) of the node on the Cycle Task page.
+For more information, see Manage auto triggered nodes.

 Only the auto triggered nodes that are deployed to the production environment are displayed in the list of auto triggered nodes on the Cycle Task page in Operation Center.